philippeauriach/cpx-research-SDK-ReactNative/Readme.md

 # or

 npm install cpx-research-sdk-react-native

+# ATTENTION: if you are using React Native upwards version 0.65.3 then you need to use an updated version:

+npm install cpx-research-sdk-react-native@RNv0.65.3plus

 ```

 2. Since the CPX Research SDK uses the react-native-webview with native code functionality, you need to install this package as well.